skroutz/cogy/README.md

 # Cogy

-Cogy integrates [Cog](https://operable.io/) with Rails in a way that managing commands becomes a breeze.
+Cogy integrates [Cog](https://operable.io/) with Rails in a way that writing & deploying commands from your application is a breeze.

 ## Status